 1. Introduction

-Zirconia Toughened Alumina (ZTA) is an advanced ceramic bio-inert biomaterial comprising of alumina and zirconia.
-ZTA consists of 80% alumina which is the primary phase and 20% of Yttria Stabilized Zirconia which is the secondary phase.
-This composite ceramic material combines advantageous properties of monolithic alumina and zirconia.
-ZTA exhibits high strength and toughness compared to conventional alumina and zirconia.
-ZTA composites have better mechanical properties compared to that of monolithic alumina or stabilized Zirconia [1].
-These properties are achieved by using several mechanisms such as blocking crack growth, by controlling grain shape, controlling the phase transformation in the zirconia particles and strengthening the alumina phase through control of grain size and various additions.
+Zirconia-toughened alumina (ZTA) is an advanced ceramic bioinert biomaterial comprising alumina and zirconia.
+It consists of 80% alumina, which is the primary phase, and 20% yttria-stabilized zirconia, which is the secondary phase.
+This composite ceramic material combines the advantageous properties of both monolithic alumina and zirconia.
+As a result, it exhibits high strength and toughness compared with conventional alumina and zirconia.
+In addition, ZTA composites show better mechanical properties compared with monolithic alumina or stabilized zirconia alone [1].
+This can be attributed to several mechanisms such as blocked crack growth, grain shape control, control of the phase transformation of the zirconia particles, and the strengthening of the alumina phase by optimizing its grain size and introducing various additions.

-Though Alumina has high hardness and wear resistance properties but brittle nature of alumina leads to high risk of fracture.
-This property of alumina leads to certain design restrictions.
-Zirconia has only half the hardness of alumina but fracture resistance is improved due to transformation toughening.
-The overall toughness and bending strength are comparatively higher than Alumina.
-But zirconia in a metastable form phase transition occurs and affects its overall stability [2].
-The poor thermal conductivity of Zirconia also increases this phenomenon.
-Therefore the ideal ceramic is a material that combines the best properties of Zirconia and Alumina which is popularly known as Zirconia Toughened Alumina.
+While alumina exhibits high hardness and good wear resistance, its high brittleness results in high fracture risk, leading to design restrictions.
+The hardness of zirconia is half of that of alumina; however, its fracture resistance is greater owing to transformation toughening.
+Hence, its overall toughness and bending strength are comparatively higher than those of alumina.
+In addition, zirconia exhibits a metastable form phase transition, which affects its overall stability [2].
+The poor thermal conductivity of zirconia also contributes to this phenomenon.
+Therefore, the ideal ceramic would combine the best properties of both zirconia and alumina: one such material is zirconia-toughened alumina.

-A Biomaterial is natural or synthetic material used for medical application.
-Biomaterials are the materials that are compatible with the living tissues.
-The important factors that are considered for a biomaterial are physical properties of the materials, corrosion nature in the tissue environment, and surface configuration of material.
-Based on the biological interaction with material, biomaterials are categorized into three types. i.e., Bio-inert materials, Bio-active materials and Bio-resorbable materials.
-Biomaterials may be Metals and metallic alloys, ceramics, polymers and natural materials.
-The function of biomaterials ranges from being inert in the body to being "bioactive" and help with regeneration [3].
+A biomaterial is a natural or synthetic material used for medical applications because it is compatible with living tissues.
+The important factors considered for a biomaterial are its physical properties, corrosion characteristics in the tissue environment, and surface configuration.
+Based on the biological interactions of biomaterials, they can be categorized into three types: bioinert materials, bioactive materials, and bioresorbable materials.
+Biomaterials may be metals and metallic alloys, ceramics, polymers, or natural materials.
+The function of biomaterials ranges from being inert in the body to being "bioactive" and helping with regeneration [3].

-Biomaterial are widely used for restoration of damaged body parts through interaction with living systems.
-Biomaterial devices used in orthopedics is known implants.
-Biomaterials in form of implants used in human body include artificial heart valves, blood vessel stents and shoulder, knee, hip implant, elbow replacement implants and dental implant.
+Biomaterials are widely used for the restoration of damaged body parts through interactions with the living system.
+Biomaterial devices used in orthopedics are known as implants.
+Biomaterial-based implants used in the human body include artificial heart valves; blood vessel stents; shoulder, knee, and hip implants; elbow replacement implants; and dental implants.

-Biomaterial should have the following desired properties [4]:
+A biomaterial should have the following desired properties [4]:

-Mechanical properties: The material should have high strength so that they can withstand the high load and modulus of elasticity should be low.
-This helps to increase the service life of implant and prevent the necessity of revision surgery due to loosening ofimplant.
+Mechanical properties: The material should have high strength so that it can withstand high loads.
+In addition, its modulus of elasticity should be low.
+This would increase the service life of the implants and prevent the necessity of revision surgery owing to the loosening of the implant.

-Biocompatibility: The material should not cause any harm to the body and should be compatible with the living systems.
+Biocompatibility: The material should not cause any harm to the body and should be compatible with living systems.

-Wear resistance: The material must possess high wear resistance and have low coefficient of friction when sliding against body tissues.
-Decrease in wear resistance or increase in the coefficient of friction can lead to loosening of implant.
+Wear resistance: The material must possess high wear resistance and a low coefficient of friction when sliding against body tissues.
+A low wear resistance or high coefficient of friction can lead to loosening of the implant.

 Corrosion resistance: A biomaterial must possess high corrosion resistance.
-The material with less resistance to corrosion releases metal ions from the material to the body and it results in toxic reactions inbody.
+Materials with low corrosion resistance can release metal ions within the body, resulting in toxic reactions.

-Osteoconductive: The biomaterial must allow bone growth on their surfaces.
+Osteoconductivity: The biomaterial must allow bone growth on its surface.

-Osseointegration: The property of material should be such that there is both functional and structural connection between the surface of the load carrying implant material and the living bone.
-It is important that the roughness, chemistry and surface of the implant material play a major role in osseointegration.
+Osseointegration: The properties of the material should be such that both functional and structural connections form between the surface of the load-carrying implant and the living bone.
+The roughness, chemistry, and surface characteristics of the implant material play a major role in osseointegration.